03/07/2024

 Mario, do you know about the pause menu?

 No!
-He is unaware that he is being marionetted by the player, who may interrupt his existence and his entire world because the microwave beeps.
+He is unaware that he is being marionetted by the player, who may interrupt his existence and his entire world because the microwave beeped.
 Mario thinks he has agency, and the world continues uninterrupted from his perspective.
 It exists outside of the game story and the game space.
 This component is not diegetic!

 That’s cool and all, but you’re likely wondering why it even matters.
 It’s not like Mario 64 would be better designed if Mario goes “You-a paused-a mah game!” whenever you hit start.
 That’s because we take a lot of this for granted as players, it just is the way it is and that feels intuitive.